 It’s hard to express my mix of elation and relief to finally complete this collection and release it.
 I feel most alive making songs from my human experience and it’s good to be back..."

-The album can be purchased digitally on various platforms, including Subvert.fm's private alpha platform (at a lower, members-only price, and opening to the public soon) and Bandcamp, and is also available on various streaming platforms, including Apple Music, Tidal, Spotify, YouTube, and many others.
+In addition to Subvert.fm, the album can be purchased digitally on various platforms, including Bandcamp, and is also available on various streaming platforms, including Apple Music, Tidal, Spotify, YouTube, and many others.

-Subscribe for updates about future music news from Tye Newton, and become a member of the Subvert.fm cooperative for early alpha-platform access to hear and buy the album at its lower, members-only price, today.
+Subscribe for updates about future music news from Tye Newton, and become a member of the Subvert.fm cooperative to own the album at its lower, members-only price.

 The album track list is as follows: